 All prospective graduate students must apply online at www.oneonta.edu/gradstudies.
-Paper application forms (if absolutely necessary) may be obtained from the Office of Graduate Studies, 135 Netzer Administration Building.
 E-mail questions to: gradstudies@oneonta.edu.
 In addition, a \$50 non-refundable application processing fee is required of students.
 An application submitted without the accompanying fee will not be processed.
 The \$50 application fee is waived for SUNY Oneonta undergraduate students.